g2d/g2d.github.com/en/_posts/2012-05-15-work-environment.markdown

 1) _My bash prompt_
 Let’s start from the shell: i love bash, costantemente cerco di migliorare la mia produttività.
-Come tutti i linux sysadmin mi trasferisco da server a server tutto il giorno ho una PS1 abbastanza complessa
+As all linux SysAdmin, I daily come from server to server and I have a PS1 line very complex.

 I constantly try to improve my own productivity.
 As like other linux sysadmins, I jump from a server connection to another all day long and this makes my PS1 complex enough.